 They wanted to target younger consumers in the 18 to 34 age range.
 But too many of those buyers associated Old Spice with their grandpas.

 During their research, Old Spice discovered that women made 60% of body wash purchases, including those for men.
-So they ran redefined their marketing strategy and ran campaigns targeting women shoppers.
+So they redefined their digital marketing strategy and ran campaigns targeting women shoppers.

 They recruited former wide receiver, Isaiah Mustafa, to star in the ad.